creekorful/bathyscaphe/README.md

 this will 'force' the API to publish given URL in crawling queue.

-## How to access the Kibana UI
+## How to view results

-Now head out to http://localhost:15004
+At the moment there is no Trandoshan dashboard.
+You can use the Kibana dashboard available at http://localhost:15004.

 You will need to create an index pattern named 'resources', and when it asks for the time field, choose 'time'.